My Workflow: What To Expect

 On delivery of the final content, I invoice for the balance of the agreed fee, plus any unforeseen costs that have arisen.
 Payment will be due within 30 days of the final invoice.
 A 10% additional fee will be added monthly for late payments.

-On receipt of the final payment I will send an official, signed licensing document which sets out the usage terms from the contract.
+On receipt of the final payment I deliver an official, signed licensing agreement which sets out the usage terms from the contract.

 Comments